EU to hit Russia with a 'massive package' of sanctions

 The sanctions on Russia will be painful, but as bne IntelliNews discussed with Elina Ribakova, deputy chief economist with the Institute of International Finance (IIF), in a recent podcast, the West's ability to hobble the Russian economy with sanctions is limited after Putin spent over a decade sanction-proofing the Russian economy by building his “fiscal fortress”.

-The US and EU have been in extensive talks in the last months to coordinate their sanction efforts and have already worked out an extensive package.
-In addition the US has prepared a “the sanctions from hell” bill that details many of the measures that Washington intends to impose.
+The US and EU have been in extensive talks in the last months to co-ordinate their sanction efforts and have already worked out an extensive package.
+In addition, the US has prepared a “sanctions from hell” bill that details many of the measures that Washington intends to impose.

 Those US sanctions include hitting a list of top 13 Russian banks, including the two state-owned giants VTB and Sber (formerly known as Sberbank).

-The entire top tier of Russian officials, including Putin, Russian Foreign Minister Sergei Lavrov and Russian Defence Minister Sergei Shoigu will also be added to the SDN (Specially Designated Nationals) list.
+The entire top tier of Russian officials, including Putin, Russian Foreign Minister Sergei Lavrov and Russian Defence Minister Sergei Shoigu, will also be added to the SDN (Specially Designated Nationals) list.
 While not listed in the bill, many of Russia’s leading oligarchs are likely to be added to the SDN list too.

 The US bill also includes a sweeping clause that allows US President Joe Biden to target entire industries, highlighting the extraction industries that are Russia’s main hard currency earners.

-However, banning trade in Russian oil, gas and minerals is probably off the table as these industries are deeply integrated with the global economy and any sanction pain put on them will boomerang back on the West and cause chaos on the international commodity markets.
+However, banning trade in Russian oil, gas and minerals is probably off the table, as these industries are deeply integrated with the global economy and any sanction pain put on them will boomerang back on the West and cause chaos on the international commodity markets.

-Likewise, while the US has pushed for banning Russia from the SWIFT payment service that underpins international financial transactions, the EU has rejected the idea as it would make it impossible for countries like Germany to pay for their Russian gas imports and could destabilise the European financial sector.
+Likewise, while the US has pushed for banning Russia from the SWIFT payment service that underpins international financial transactions, the EU has rejected the idea, as it would make it impossible for countries like Germany to pay for their Russian gas imports and could destabilise the European financial sector.